inrupt/inrupt-data-wallet/README.md

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+Note: When running on the android emulator, there is a special loopback IP, 10.0.2.2, which points to the host machine 127.0.0.1.
+You can use it if the emulator complains about cleartext communication to the local network IP of the host.

 ### Configure test environment

 The tests require access credentials for a Pod which will be used by this instance of the wallet.